I TRY PRINCE’S 5X HOT CHICKEN AND… DOWN GOES FRAYZHUH! DOWN GOES FRAYZHUH!

 The MAHU STATE

 Oahu was an oppressive place to grow up.
 Lotsa bullying and locals “hijacking” your change or punching you out for a laugh.
 Every day was Kill Haole Day somewhere.
 But the Islands were surprisingly accepting of transvestites.
 At Aiea High School we had three or four guys who dressed and talked like girls and nobody really bothered them.
 It was a part of Hawaiian culture, where if you had all sons, one of the boys would assume the daughter role in helping the mother.
+They were considered magical in ancient Hawaii.

 Anyway, all this stuff about Bruce “I Am Woman” Jenner brought me back.
 I can imagine a Hawaiian family watching the Diane Sawyer interview and going.
 “So da guy like be one mahu?
 So wot!”